depirtS/Battle-of-Warships/README.md

 > ## How do I install the application?
 >
-> Files are stored on OneDrive:
+> Files are stored on the GitHub repository:
 >
 > - **Warshipsonline.apk**: Installation file for Android.
 > - Download and run the `.apk` file on your Android device to install the application.